it985/my-stars/README.md

 *   [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.

 *   [freeCodeCamp/freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
-Learn to code for free.
+Learn math, programming, and computer science for free.

 *   [lerna/lerna](https://github.com/lerna/lerna) - Lerna is a fast, modern build system for managing and publishing multiple JavaScript/TypeScript packages from the same repository.